lirao/Rao-Li/README.md

 ### Week 7 (4/28 - 5/2/2014) - _finishing the polish_
 *  Finish up on whatever is left to do
-*  Get playtesting feedback and change stuff
+*  Get play testing feedback and change stuff
 *  Prepare pitch